Great for a Gluten-Free Diet

 Suzzycue likes to eat what is in season, and all squash, butternut, acorn, and spaghetti squash are fall foods to eat and enjoy.
 In fall, you can usually buy squash of all sorts for one dollar a pound.
 The spaghetti squash Suzzycue used cost one dollar.

-- 1 medium spaghetti squash, cut in half and seeds scaped out with a spoon
+- 1 medium spaghetti squash, cut in half and seeds scraped out with a spoon

-- 796ml can diced tomatoes with herbs and spices, drain off juice
+- 796 millilitre can diced tomatoes with herbs and spices, drain off juice

 - 1 clove garlic, cut top off and drizzle with olive oil and roast in oven beside your speghetti squash

-- dash salt, pepper, hot pepper flakes, sprinkle over pasta to your taste
+- Dash salt, pepper, hot pepper flakes, sprinkled over pasta to your taste

-- Drizzle olive oil all over cleaned out surface, sprinkle with salt and pepper, and place cut side down on a baking dish.
+- Drizzle olive oil all over the cleaned-out surface, sprinkle with salt and pepper and place cut side down on a baking dish.
 Tip: This steams the squash from the inside.
 Always cook squash cut side down.

-- Bake at 400 degrees in your oven (Suzzycue baked it to caramelize all the flavors) until soft and take out of the oven to cool a bit.
+- Bake at 400°F in your oven (Suzzycue baked it to caramelize all the flavors) until soft and take it out of the oven to cool a bit.
 You know it's done when you can poke a fork through the top relatively easily.

-- Take your fork and gentle rake it from top to bottom of the inside of the squash to pull string like pasta away from skin.
-I baked an acorn squash as well, so you could compare the difference of the two squash.
+- Take your fork and gently rake it from top to bottom of the inside of the squash to pull string-like pasta away from the skin.
+I baked an acorn squash as well, so you could compare the difference between the two squash.

 - Place squash strings in a serving bowl.
-Sprinkle with parmesan cheese over first so the cheese will stick to the strands of squash.
-Then scoop out diced tomatos with a slotted spoon so you only get tomatos and add on top of squash.
+Sprinkle with Parmesan cheese first so the cheese will stick to the strands of squash.
+Then scoop out diced tomatoes with a slotted spoon so you only get tomatoes and add on top of the squash.
 Separate the roasted garlic cloves.
 They should swish out of their skins if they were baked enough.
 Sprinkle on more cheese.
 Suzzycue added hot red pepper flakes here also.

-- Re-heat in microwave for one minute and enjoy.
-Suzzycue did, and boy was she surprised how good this was.
+- Re-heat in the microwave for one minute and enjoy.
+Suzzycue did, and boy was she surprised by how good this was.